 - Dyspraxia/Developmental Coordination Disorder

-The Assistive Technology, Implementation Methods & Educational Resource Recommendations for Kids with Written Output Disorders includes:
+Assistive Technology, Classroom Implementation Strategies & Resource Recommendations for Kids Who Struggle to Write includes:

-- the best classroom implementation methods – which really are the keys to making a smooth transition from traditional to technology-based methods for completing written schoolwork.
+- the best classroom assistive technology implementation strategies (including the authors’ Assistive Technology Implementation Plan) – which really are the keys to making a smooth transition from traditional to technology-based methods for completing written schoolwork

-- Purchasers of this guide will also be provided with the access codes for the authors’ internet “Guide Updates Page.”
-Periodically logging in to this page will always keep this resource guide current and up-to-date in the future, as the authors continually post new assistive technology information for students with written output disorders on this page as it becomes available.
+- complete assistive technology descriptions, website, and ordering information.
+Purchasers of this guide will also be provided with the access code for the authors’ internet “Guide Updates Page.”
+Periodically logging in to this page will always keep this Resource Guide current and up-to-date in the future, as the authors continually post new assistive technology information for students with written output disorders on this page as it becomes available.